 Accelerated depreciation allows businesses to write off most property costs – vehicles, equipment, etc. – faster than under modified accelerated cost recovery (MACRS).
 The idea is that businesses can recoup part of these costs more quickly, allowing them to make capital investments that boost the economy while freeing up cash flow for other requirements.

 The tax code has different methods of accelerated depreciation.
 One popular method is bonus depreciation.
 Bonus depreciation lets businesses write off a portion of an asset’s cost in its first year of use.
-Companies can currently write off 100% of qualified equipment costs in the year it placed its service.
-This percentage is scheduled to drop to 80% in 2023, 60% in 2024, 40% in 2025, until its wholly phased out in 2027.
+A company can currently write off 100% of qualified equipment costs in the year it placed its service.
+This percentage is scheduled to drop to 80% in 2023, 60% in 2024, and 40% in 2025, until its wholly phased out in 2027.

 The IRA did not directly impact bonus depreciation.
 But it will impact accelerated depreciation deductions of large corporations via another aspect of the legislation: corporate AMT.